zitaker/trello/README.md

 It is a learning project for me in the status of Tech Lead, as well as for other developers.

-Development using the TDD method.
+Development using the TDD and KISS method.

 Trello uses a project management paradigm known as kanban.